IID Sampling from Intractable Distributions: Abstract

 \section{Abstract}

-In this article, we propose a novel methodology for drawing $iid$ realizations from any target distribution on the $d$-dimensional Euclidean space, for any $d\geq 1$.
-No assumption of compact support is necessary for the validity of our theory and method.
-The key idea is to construct an infinite sequence of concentric closed ellipsoids in keeping with the insight that the central one tends to support the modal region while the regions between successive concentric ellipsoids (ellipsoidal annuli) increasingly tend to support the tail regions of the target distribution as the sequence progresses.
+In this article, we propose a novel methodology for drawing $iid$ realizations from any target distribution on the $d$-dimensional Euclidean space, for any $d \geq 1$.
+No assumption of compact support is required for the validity of our theory or method.
+The key idea is to construct an infinite sequence of concentric closed ellipsoids, motivated by the insight that the central ellipsoid tends to capture the modal region, while the regions between successive ellipsoids (ellipsoidal annuli) increasingly represent the tail regions of the distribution.

-Representing the target distribution as an infinite mixture of distributions on the central ellipsoid and the ellipsoidal annuli, we propose simulation from the mixture by selecting a mixture component with the relevant mixing probability, and then simulating from the mixture component via perfect simulation.
-We develop the perfect sampling scheme by first developing a minorization inequality of the general Metropolis-Hastings algorithm driven by uniform proposal distributions on the compact central ellipsoid and the annuli.
+Representing the target distribution as an infinite mixture of component distributions defined on the central ellipsoid and the annuli, we propose a simulation strategy in which a component is first selected with its mixing probability, and then sampled exactly using perfect simulation.
+The perfect sampling scheme is built upon a minorization inequality for the general Metropolis--Hastings algorithm driven by uniform proposal distributions on the compact ellipsoid and annuli.

-In contrast with most of the existing works on perfect sampling, ours is not only a theoretically valid method, it is practically applicable to all target distributions on any dimensional Euclidean space and very much amenable to parallel computation.
-We validate the practicality and usefulness of our methodology by generating $10000$ $iid$ realizations from the standard distributions such as normal, Student's $t$ with $5$ degrees of freedom and Cauchy, for dimensions $d=1,5,10,50,100$, as well as from a $50$-dimensional mixture normal distribution.
-The implementation time in all the cases are very reasonable, and often less than a minute in our parallel implementation.
-The results turned out to be highly accurate.
+Unlike most existing work on perfect sampling, our method is not only theoretically valid but also practically applicable to any target distribution on $\mathbb{R}^d$, and is readily parallelizable.
+We validate the practicality of our approach by generating 10,000 $iid$ realizations from standard distributions such as the normal, Student’s $t$ with 5 degrees of freedom, and Cauchy, for dimensions $d = 1, 5, 10, 50, 100$, as well as from a 50-dimensional normal mixture distribution.
+In all cases, implementation times are reasonable, often less than a minute in our parallel setup, and the results are highly accurate.